jgressmann/supercan/README.md

 What is this?

 This is project SuperCAN.
-An open source USB to CAN-FD interface under MIT license.
+An open source USB to CAN-FD interface.

 # License

-MIT
+SuperCAN is licenses under the MIT license.
+Supercan uses FreeRTOS and TinyUSB which are both available under the same license.